Supply Chain Visa Sponsorship Jobs in Washington

 Which visa types are most common for supply chain roles in Washington?

 The H-1B is the most common visa for supply chain analysts, procurement managers, and logistics engineers in Washington, as many of these roles require at least a bachelor's degree in supply chain management, industrial engineering, or a related field.
 The L-1 visa applies to international transfers within multinational companies like Amazon or Boeing.
-The O-1 is rarely applicable but available for professionals with extraordinary documented achievement in the field.
+The O-1 visa is rarely applicable but available for professionals with extraordinary documented achievement in the field.

 Which cities in Washington have the most supply chain sponsorship jobs?